-Rick Layton (Level II) teaches Orff Schulwerk and is the Upper School Performing Arts Chair at The Key School in Annapolis MD.
+Rick Layton (Level II) teaches Orff Schulwerk and is the Upper School Performing Arts Chair at The Key School in Annapolis MD where he has taught since 1979.
 He also teaches undergraduate music theory at the University of Maryland College Park.
 In addition to his undergraduate degree in music education, Rick holds Level III Orff Schulwerk Certification, and Master and Doctorate degrees in Music Theory.
 Rick has been a clinician at numerous American Orff Schulwerk chapter workshops and has presented regularly at the national conference of the American Orff Schulwerk Association since 1988.
 Rick’s international teaching includes the Orff Institute in Austria, Canada, Taiwan, Dubai and Australia.

-James Harding (Level II) studied classical clarinet at Yale University and the Mozarteum in Salzburg and has played Balinese music in Gamelan Sekar Jaya since 1990.
-He currently teaches children from preschool through middle school at The San Francisco School, where he has taught since 1990.
-James was local co-chair of the 2007 Orff National Conference, gives workshops throughout the U.S. and Canada and has also taught in Australia, Argentina, Brazil, Spain, Thailand and at the Orff Institute in Salzburg, Austria.
-He is the author of the highly acclaimed book From Wibbleton to Wobbleton.
+James Harding (Level II) teaches children from preschool through middle school at The San Francisco School, where he has taught since 1990.
+James was local co-chair of the 2007 Orff National Conference, gives workshops throughout the U.S. and Canada and has also taught in Australia, Argentina, Brazil, Canada, England, Ghana, Hong Kong, Romania, Singapore, Slovakia, South Africa, Spain, Thailand and at the Orff Institute in Salzburg, Austria.
+He studied classical clarinet at Yale University and the Mozarteum in Salzburg, played Balinese music in Gamelan Sekar Jaya and studied Mexican harp.
+James is the author of the highly-acclaimed From Wibbleton to Wobbleton.

 Sofía López-Ibor (Level I) studied flute, recorder and music education at the Royal Conservatory of Music in Madrid, Spain and is a graduate of the two-year course at the Orff Institute in Salzburg, Austria.
-She is the president of Orff España, co-directs their summer course and teaches seminars and courses throughout the world.
-She is the co-author of Quien Canta Su Mal Espanta and author of the recently published Blue is the Sea: Music, Movement and Visual Arts in the Orff Schulwerk.
-With over 35 years of experience teaching children of all ages, Sofía recently completed her 21st year at The San Francisco School.
-She was awarded the Medallion of Honor from the Orff Forum in recognition of her work in training teachers throughout the world and the Herbst Foundation Award for Excellence in Teaching.
+She is past-president of Orff España, co-directs their summer course and teaches seminars and courses throughout the world.
+She is the co-author of Quien Canta Su Mal Espanta and author of the groundbreaking Blue is the Sea: Music, Movement and Visual Arts in the Orff Schulwerk.
+With over 30 years of experience teaching children of all ages, Sofía completed her 21st year at The San Francisco School.
+She has received the Herbst Foundation award and the Medallion of Honor from the Orff Forum in recognition of her work in training teachers throughout the world.